nacsoprog/GEAR-Interactive-extension/README.md

 # GEAR Interactive

-**GEAR Interactive** is a Chrome Extension designed to facilitate the academic planning for UCSB engineering students.
-It integrates with UCSB **GOLD** to provide an interactive course audit.
-Basically it just makes GOLD easier to use.
-It is working alright for its limited engineering scope but hopefully it can be expanded to be useful for more students.
-I hope this tool is far from finished.
+**GEAR Interactive** is a Chrome Extension designed to streamline academic planning for UCSB engineering students.
+It integrates seamlessly with **UCSB GOLD** to provide an interactive course audit, simplified visualization of degree requirements, and intelligent course search capabilities.

+While currently optimized for engineering majors, GEAR Interactive includes a "Major not listed" feature to provide value for all UCSB students.

 ---

-## Features to note
+## Key Features

-### Interactive Degree Checklist
+### nteractive Degree Checklist

-- **Visual Tracking**: See major requirements (GEs, Major Prep, Upper Divs) in a checklist.
+- **Visual Tracking**: View major requirements (GEs, Major Prep, Upper Divs) in a clean, categorized checklist.
-- **Live Progress**: Calculate unit totals and check off requirements as you add courses.
+- **Live Progress**: Automatically calculates unit totals and tracks fulfillment as you add courses.
-- **High School Credits**: Track AP / IB / A-Level credits that satisfy specific university requirements.
+- **High School Credits**: Intelligently maps AP / IB / A-Level scores to specific university requirements (Course Credits & GE Areas).
+- **Supports All Majors**: Specialized tracking for Engineering majors (CS, CE, EE, ME, ChemE) and a generic "Course History" view for all other majors.

 ### GOLD Integration

-- **GOLD Import**: One-click import of course history directly from GOLD. (limited testing)
+- **One-Click Import**: Instantly import your entire course history directly from GOLD.
-- **Automated Search**: Click a requirement (e.g., "Area D") in the sidebar, and GEAR will automatically open GOLD and set up the search filters for you (including resetting interfering subject filters).
+- **Smart Search**: Click any requirement (e.g., "Area D") to automatically open GOLD searches with the correct filters pre-applied.
-- **Course Info Injection**: Adds "PLAT" links and color-coded availability (Red/Green) directly into GOLD's search results.
+- **Enhanced UI**: Injects "PLAT" (Course Difficulty) links and availability indicators directly into GOLD search results.

-### Terminal-Style Input
+### Dashboard Home

-- **Input Navigation**: Use the **Up/Down Arrow Keys** in the input box to cycle through your recent course additions, just like a terminal.
-Automatically ignores duplicate entries and keeps your history clean (Max 15 items).
+- **What-If GPA Sandbox**: Simulate future grades and "In Progress" courses to see their impact on your GPA without affecting official records.
+- **Student Notes**: A persistent scratchpad for academic planning thoughts.
+- **Dark Mode**: Fully themed experience for late-night planning sessions.

 ---

-## Set up for development
+## Development Setup

 ### Prerequisites